 In General

-Northumberland is home to perhaps the most unique set of Pennsy Position Light (PL) signals in existence.
+Northumberland WAS home to perhaps the most unique set of Pennsy Position Light (PL) signals in existence.

 In addition to the signals, Northumberland offers the railfan several railroad stations, a fair size yard, and the North Shore RR.

-Northumberland is in the middle of hardcore "Snake Eyes', or "Red Eye" territory.
+Northumberland used to be in the middle of hardcore "Snake Eyes', or "Red Eye" territory.
 These signals have had the RED aspect replaced with red lenses, leaving the center lamp "out" when displaying STOP.
-One theory was to make the signals more readable through the fog laden valleys along the Susquehanna River.
+One theory was to make the signals more readable through the fog laden valleys along the Susquehanna River, which goes against everything I have read about the Pennsy going to extremes to research the yellow used in the PL lamps to pierce fog and rain, making them more readable.... ?

 I came across some old B&W pictures here